h2oai/h2o-3/h2o-docs/src/product/data-science/word2vec.rst

 - **min_word_freq**: Specify an integer for the minimum word frequency.
 Word2vec will discard words that appear less than this number of times.

 - **word_model**: Specify "SkipGram" to use the Skip-Gram model when producing a distributed representation of words.
 When enabled, the model uses each word to predict the surrounding window of context words.
 The skip-gram architecture weighs close context words more heavily than more distant context words.
-Enabling this option can increase model build time but performs better for infrequently used words.
+Using Skip-Gram can increase model build time but performs better for infrequently used words. **NOTE**: This option is specified by default and cannot be disabled.
+It is currently the only approach supported in H2O.

 - **norm_model**: Specify "HSM" to use Hierarchical Softmax.
 When enabled, Word2vec uses a `Huffman tree <https://en.wikipedia.org/wiki/Huffman_coding>`__ to reduce calculations when approximating the conditional log-likelihood that the model is attempting to maximize.
-This option is useful for infrequent words, but this option becomes less useful as training epochs increase.
+This option is useful for infrequent words, but this option becomes less useful as training epochs increase. **NOTE**: This option is specified by default and cannot be disabled.
+It is currently the only approach supported in H2O.

 - **vec_size**: Specify the size of word vectors.

-- **window_size**: Specify the maximum skip length between words.
+- **window_size**: This specifies the size of the context window around a given word.
+For example, consider the following string:

+   "Lorem ipsum (dolor sit amet, quot hendrerit) pri cu,..."

+  For a target word, "amet" and ``window size=2``, the context is made of words: dolor, sit, quot, hendrerit.

 - **sent_sample_rate**: Set the threshold for the occurrence of words.
 Those words that appear with higher frequency in the training data will be randomly down-sampled.
 An ideal range for this option 0, 1e-5.